buildpacks/rfcs/text/0000-rfc-issue-generation.md

 - Prepend `[RFC #<number>]` to issue titles.
 - Append link to Pull Request to issue description.
 - Add additional labels.

+# Drawbacks
+[drawbacks]: #drawbacks

+The following are pros and cons as compared to alternative solutions.

 ##### Pros